Agents in Traffic and Transportation

 o Follow-Up Publication: Special Issue of Transportation Research C, vol 18, issue 1, 2010 containing five extended papers.

-· 2010 in Toronto (co-located with with AAMAS 2010)
+· 2010 in Toronto (co-located with AAMAS 2010)

 · Organisers: Ana Bazzan, Brahim Chaib-Draa, Franziska Kluegl, and Sascha Ossowski.